una-tapa/twas-certauth-env/README.md

 Creates a docker image that sets up following:
 - Copies sample custom mapping jar into `lib\ext`
 - Configures security custom property `WAS_customUserMappingIMpl`
-- Configures `client authentication required` for `NodeDefaultSSLSettings` to make server to require certificate login for certificate authentication application.
+- Configures `client authentication required` for `NodeDefaultSSLSettings` to make server to require certificate login for certificate authentication application. <!-- In the directory, configire.py.
+On adminconsole, NodeDefaultSSLSettings, QOP Panel Screenshot -->
 - `docker build -t testwas .` to build it
 - `docker run -p 9043:9043 -p 9443:9443 -v ~/waslogs:/logs`  ti start ut,
 - Hint: `docker exec -it {container_id} /bin/bash` to login to the container.
 - Currently I need to install the sample app manually.
+(TODO: automate..)
 - Then install the key.p12 (in this repo) into the browser.
+(The keystore is from the docker image - nodedefault keystore - `WebAS`)
 - Point to the sample page
 - The browser asks if I want to send certificate
 - When I say yes, trace shows `localhost` certificate is mapped to `wsadmin`
+- TODO: screenshots

 ### Trace